-- (d) An explanation of how the project is expected to contribute to the state's economic development goals, including information regarding the applicant's average employment in the state for the prior year, estimated new employment related to the project, estimated wages of employees related to the project, and estimated time schedules for completion and operation; - 10 (e) A plan for engagement and information sharing with 11 potentially affected federally recognized Indian tribes; - (f) A description of potential community benefits and impacts from the project, a plan for community engagement in the project development, and an explanation of how the applicant might use a community benefit agreement or other legal document that stipulates the benefits that the developer agrees to fund or furnish, in exchange for community support of a project; and - (g) Other information required by the department of commerce. - CLEAN ENERGY PROJECTS OF STATEWIDE NEW SECTION.
+(d) An explanation of how the project is expected to contribute to the state's economic development goals, including information regarding the applicant's average employment in the state for the prior year, estimated new employment related to the project, estimated wages of employees related to the project, and estimated time schedules for completion and operation;

+- (e) A plan for meaningful engagement and information sharing with potentially affected federally recognized Indian tribes; - (f) A description of potential community benefits and impacts from the project, a plan for meaningful community engagement in the project development, and an explanation of how the applicant might use a community benefit agreement or other legal document that stipulates the benefits that the developer agrees to fund or furnish, in exchange for community support of a project; and - (g) Other information required by the department of commerce. - NEW SECTION.
 Sec.
-203. SIGNIFICANCE-DEPARTMENT OF COMMERCE DECISION.
-(1) (a) The department of commerce, in consultation with natural resources agencies and other state agencies identified as likely to have a role in siting or permitting a project, must review applications received under section of this act.
-Within 14 business days of receiving the application, the department of commerce must mail or provide in person a written determination that the application is complete, or if the application is incomplete, an opportunity to meet with the department of commerce to determine what is necessary to make the application complete.
-Within seven business days after an applicant has submitted additional information identified by the department of commerce as being necessary for a complete application, the department of commerce must notify the applicant whether the application is complete or what additional information is necessary. - (b) When the application is complete, the director of the department of commerce must determine within 60 business days whether to designate an applicant's project as a clean energy project of statewide significance. - 38 (c) A determination of completeness does not preclude the 39 department of commerce from requesting additional information if new Code Rev/ML:eab 10 S-1874.1/23
+203. CLEAN ENERGY PROJECTS OF STATEWIDE SIGNIFICANCE-DEPARTMENT OF COMMERCE DECISION.
+(1)(a) The department of commerce, in consultation with natural resources agencies and other state agencies identified as likely to have a role in siting or permitting a project, must review applications received under section 202 of this act. - (b) The director of the department of commerce must determine within 60 days whether to designate an applicant's project as a clean energy project of statewide significance.
+The department of commerce may pause its review of an application and the applicability of the 60-day determination time frame under this subsection to request additional information from an applicant. - (2) The department of commerce may designate a clean energy project of statewide significance taking into consideration: - (a) Whether the project qualifies as a clean energy project; - (b) Whether the project will: Contribute to achieving state emission reduction limits under chapter 70A.45 RCW; be consistent with the state energy strategy adopted by the department of commerce; contribute to achieving other state requirements for clean energy and greenhouse gas emissions reductions; and support the state's economic development goals; - 37 (c) Whether the level of applicant need for coordinated state 38 assistance, including for siting and permitting and the complexity of 39 the project, warrants the designation of a project;

-- 1 information is required or substantial changes in the proposed 2 project occur. - 3 (2) The department of commerce may designate a clean energy 4 project of statewide significance taking into consideration: - (a) Whether the project qualifies as a clean energy project; - (b) Whether the project will: Contribute to achieving state emission reduction limits under chapter 70A.45 RCW; be consistent with the state energy strategy adopted by the department of commerce; contribute to achieving other state requirements for clean energy and greenhouse gas emissions reductions; and support the state's economic development goals; - (c) Whether the level of applicant need for coordinated state assistance, including for siting and permitting and the complexity of the project, warrants the designation of a project; - (d) Whether the project is proposed for an area or for a clean energy technology that has been reviewed through a nonproject environmental review process, or least-conflict siting process including, but not limited to, the processes identified in sections 303 and 306 of this act, and whether the project is consistent with the recommendations of such processes; - (e) Whether the project is anticipated to have potential nearterm or long-term significant positive or adverse impacts on environmental and public health, including impacts to: - 24 (i) State or federal endangered species act listed species in 25 Washington; - (ii) Overburdened communities; and
+- (d) Whether the project is proposed for an area or for a clean energy technology that has been reviewed through a nonproject environmental review process, or least-conflict siting process including, but not limited to, the processes identified in sections 303 and 306 of this act, and whether the project is consistent with the recommendations of such processes; - (e) Whether the project is anticipated to have potential nearterm or long-term significant positive or adverse impacts on environmental and public health, including impacts to: - 10 (i) State or federal endangered species act listed species in 11 Washington; - (ii) Overburdened communities; and